briansunter/graph/site/content/logseq/how to use gpt3 to learn kubernetes.md

 By the end of this guide, you should have a good understanding of the features available in Kubernetes and how you can use them to deploy and manage your applications at scale.

+{{< logseq/mark >}}Write guide to Kubernetes Basics: An introduction to the Kubernetes toolset{{< / logseq/mark >}}

 Kubernetes is a toolset used for managing containerized applications.
 It provides a platform for automating deployment, scaling, and operations of application containers across clusters of hosts.
 It is designed to provide strong guarantees about the ordering and co-existence of concurrent updates.

 Kubernetes is composed of a set of modules, each of which is a containerized application itself.
 The main modules are:

 kube-apiserver: Provides the REST API for Kubernetes.
 It is the front-end for the Kubernetes control plane.
 kube-controller-manager: Runs the Kubernetes controllers.
 These include the replication controller, endpoint controller, namespace controller, and service account controller.
 kube-scheduler: Automatically schedules containers on nodes in the cluster.
 kube-proxy: Provides network proxy services for the containers.
 etcd: Stores the persistent Kubernetes cluster state.

 In addition to the main modules, Kubernetes also includes a set of supporting modules.
 These include:
 cAdvisor: Collects container performance data.
 kubelet: Runs containers on nodes in the Kubernetes cluster.
 kube-dns: Provides DNS services for the Kubernetes domain.

 Kubernetes is designed to be extensible.
 New modules can be added to Kubernetes to support new functionality or to replace existing modules.

 1. Deployment Patterns

-There are several common patterns for deploying applications on Kubernetes.
-One popular pattern is using Deployments.
-Deployments allow you to define multiple replicas of your application, and then automatically deploy new versions of your application across those replicas.
-This can be useful for rolling out new features or bug fixes to your application.

-Another common pattern is using Jobs.
-Jobs allow you to run one-off tasks, such as data backups or batch processing jobs.
-You can define multiple jobs and have them run concurrently or sequentially.

 Finally, DaemonSets are used to deploy applications that need to run on every node in a Kubernetes cluster.
 This can be useful for monitoring or logging applications.